SAP/ui5-webcomponents/docs/4-development/11-deep-dive-and-best-practices.md

 #### Best practices for using properties

 - **Аvoid directly modifying public properties** from within a component, as these properties are typically controlled by the parent application.
 The only exception to this rule is when the property change results directly from user interaction (e.g., updating a value after a user types in an input field, or toggling a checked property after a user clicks a checkbox).
 Additionally, whenever you modify a public property due to user interaction, it's important to **fire an event** to notify the parent application.
-This ensures that the application can synchronize its state accordingly..
+This ensures that the application can synchronize its state accordingly.

 - As for private properties, the best practice is to **only** change them internally and never let the application know about their existence.

-- Using attribute selectors isntead of setting and using CSS classes on your component.
+- Using attribute selectors instead of setting and using CSS classes on your component.
 Both public and private properties are great ways to create CSS selectors for your component with the `:host()` selector.
 The `:host()` selector targets the custom element itself, and can be combined with other selectors.

 For example, using the `size` property (respectively the attribute with the same name) to change component's dimensions for certain values - `size="XS"`: